Employment Certificating Officers Manual (Rev 11/13)

 Some minors hold two jobs at the same time.
 This is perfectly legal.
 In this case, a second certificate must be issued for the second employment.
 It should be stamped "duplicate".

 Duplicates also may be issued when a minor loses his or her certificate or permit, or it is not returned by an employer.
 Minors should be instructed to obtain their certificate from the employer when they leave a job to begin another.

 Occasionally an employer may question a minor's age as stated on employment papers, or as stated by the minor.
 In such cases, employers may request a certificate of age from the school.
 Such requests are so infrequent that a special form has not been developed for this purpose.
 A certificate of age is merely a statement on the school letterhead certifying a minor's age.
 This statement should be mailed to employers who request one.

-Schools do not have the authority to issue permits for this purpose. the Legislature has assigned this responsibility to the mayor or chief executive officer of the city, town, or village where the exhibition, rehearsal, or performance will take place.
-All applicants for a Child Performer Permit should be directed to these officials.
+Schools do not have the authority to issue permits for this purpose.
+All applicants for a Child Performer Permit should be directed to: